-The VK3 Bureau is one of Australia's most efficient QSL Bureaux, with a separate operation for incoming and outgoing cards.
+The VK3 Bureau is one of Australia's most efficient QSL Bureau, with a separate operation for incoming and outgoing cards.
+This is a free service to members and/or WIA members.
 It receives more than 10,000 cards from overseas each month.
 To use the service members need to be registered with the Bureau and nominate one of the 15 distribution points from which they wish to receive their cards.
 Batches of cards are sent to the distribution points every 90 days.

 Size and other restrictions

 QSL cards should not exceed 140mm by 90mm or be less than 125mm by 80mm.
 They must not be printed on lightweight paper. (such as 80gsm copy paper).
 QSL's.

 Preferred weight is in the range 120 -180gsm.
 The callsign of the station to receive the card is written on the top right hand corner.

 The card size and placement of the recipient callsign were made standard worldwide some years ago to make it easier to sort and handle large quantities of cards.

 The QSL Bureau only exchange cards between themselves, and there are a very few countries which don't have a bureau.
 In these cases, radio amateurs wanting a card from a non-bureau country must QSL direct by using the normal postage system.